 Overview of Michigan Taxes

 Michigan has a flat income tax rate across the state, but some cities do charge an additional rate.
 Sales taxes are relatively low for the region, and there are no additional local sales taxes.
-Michigan has the 11th-highest average effective property taxes in the nation.
-Retired?
-Use our Retirement Income Tax Calculator.
+Michigan has some of the highest average effective property taxes in the nation.

 Number of State Personal Exemptions